srividhyaprakash/NotesVP/Reinforcement Learning.md

    Double DQN's:

         Motivation:
-        We are just naively thinking that the best action possible in the next-state is the one with the highest action value.
-What if that is wrong?
+    we just naively get the next best action from the same neural network that we are trying to improve.

     Solution:
-            It can be wrong and so use a DQN for that also.
+        It can be wrong and so use the target_DQN for predicting the best action in the next state, intuitively we are trying to get there, so this makes sense.
 Hence double DQN.

    Duelling DQN: